WheteThunger/RecycleManager/README.md

 - `Custom recycle speed` -- This section allows you to customize recycler speed.
   - `Enabled` (`true` or `false`) -- While `true`, this plugin will override the recycling speed on all recyclers.
 Other plugins can use the `OnRecycleManagerSpeed` hook to override this behavior for specific recyclers or players.
   - `Default recycle time (seconds)` -- While `Enabled` is `true`, this value determines how long (in seconds) recyclers will take to produce items.
 Vanilla equivalent is `5.0` seconds.
-  - `Time multiplier by item short name` -- This section allows you to speed up or slow down recycling by item type.
+  - `Recycle time by item short name (item: seconds)` -- This section allows you to specify how long (in seconds) recyclers will take to process specific input items, overriding `Default recycle time (seconds)`.
-    - Example: `{ "gears": 2.0, "metalpipe": 0.5 }`
+    - Example: `{ "gears": 3.0, "metalpipe": 2.0 }`
-  - `Speeds requiring permission` -- While `Enabled` is `true`, this list defines additional recycler speeds that apply only to players with the corresponding permission.
-Each speed configuration in this list will generate a permission of the format `recyclemanager.speed.<suffix>`.
-Granting that permission to a player assigns that recycler speed to them.
+  - `Recycle time multiplier by permission` -- This list defines speed multipliers that apply only to players with the corresponding permission.
+Each entry in this list will generate a permission of the format `recyclemanager.speed.<suffix>`.
+Granting that permission to a player assigns that speed multiplier to them.
-    - `Permission suffix` -- The name of the speed configuration.
-This is used to generate a permission of the format `recyclemanager.speed.<suffix>`.
+    - `Permission suffix` -- This is used to generate a permission of the format `recyclemanager.speed.<suffix>`.
 For example, if you set this to `"fast"`, the plugin will generate the permission `recyclemanager.speed.fast`.
-    - `Recycle time (seconds)` -- How long (in seconds) recyclers will take to produce items, when started by a player with the corresponding permission, overriding the `Default recycle time (seconds)` option.
+    - `Recycle time multiplier` -- The time the recycler takes to produce items will be multiplied by this value.
+      - `0.5` = 2x speed
+      - `0.2` = 5x speed
+      - `0.1` = 10x speed
+      - `0.0` = instant

 #### Item restrictions